ARE YOU INTERESTED IN BECOMING AN AHS VOLUNTEER?

 Once accepted into the program, volunteers complete 16 hours of volunteer service “learning the basics” as a LEVEL ONE volunteer.
 Upon completion of those hours, new volunteers mentor with an experienced volunteer mentor.
 The mentor session consists of a 2-4 hour hands-on-training session with a more experienced volunteer.
 Mentor sessions are designed to walk new volunteers through a typical day of volunteering at the shelter and/or out in the community for a visiting pet program visit or at a community event to ensure that the principles discussed during training can be practically applied.
 Most volunteer positions at AHS require new volunteers to participate in at least one (1) mentor session once the initial 16 hours are completed.
 Volunteers are held to a 6-hour volunteering minimum per month to stay active.

 Please note: The volunteer program, training, and opportunities offered through the Atlanta Humane Society apply only to the Atlanta Humane Society locations in Atlanta, Georgia and Alpharetta, GA.
 We are not affiliated with any other shelters or groups, so their policies may be different.

 Please refer to our volunteer Frequently Asked Questions’s (FAQ’s) for more information.

-If after reviewing all of the information regarding the volunteer program at the Atlanta Humane Society, you still have questions or concerns, please contact the volunteer coordinator at our campuses:
+If after reviewing all of the information regarding the volunteer program at the Atlanta Humane Society, you still have questions or concerns, please contact the Director of Volunteer engagement at firstname.lastname@example.org: